daregay/Cardiovascular_disease_analysis/README.md

 *   Congenital heart disease- An abnormality in the heart that develops before birth.

 According to the World Health Organization, "Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year."
-More people die annually from CVDs than from any other other causes, representing 31% of all global deaths.
+More people die annually from CVDs than from any other other causes, representing 31% of all global deaths (WHO).

 ## Goal
 The goal of this study is to find a model that predicts the presence or absence of cardiovascular disease (CVD) using the patient's examination results.
 I would also like to research what factors are primary in predicting if a person has a CVD.